-So the aim of Children of the Snow Land is:
+So the aims of Children of the Snow Land are:

 By raising awareness about the film and screening it far and wide, you can help build a support network for the children of the Himalayas.
 If you can’t see the film at a cinema near you, then we can help you organise your own screening.

 If you’d like to contribute directly to the children at the school, you can do so via our Going Home Campaign.
 We’ve teamed up with registered charity Future Village Foundation who provide direct, practical support in the form of guided ‘Going Home’ treks to reconnect children with their families and also mentoring for children leaving Snow Land School to enter work or further education.